appbaseio/esc/phrase-search/phrase_match.md

 If you have worked with a SQL database system before, you are probably familiar with the idea of a schema.
 Elasticsearch's equivalent of a schema definition is a mapping.

-By default Elasticsearch analyzes the data before storing it on disk.
+By default, Elasticsearch analyzes the data before storing it on disk.
 It has different tokenizer, analyzer and filters to modify the data.
 Mappings are useful to attach these analyzers with specific fields.
-At index time, by default Elasticsearch uses standard analyzer.
-Standard analyzer tokenize the strings and convert it to the lower case tokens.
+At index time, by default Elasticsearch uses the standard analyzer.
+Standard analyzer tokenizes the strings and converts it to the lower case tokens.

-We will use default english analyzer at the index time which can apply stemming, remove stop words, add synonyms to give us better results.
+We will use default English analyzer at the index time which can apply stemming, remove stop words, add synonyms to give us better results.

 In this section, we will specify the mappings for our `text` field.
 Elasticsearch will create mappings dynamically for the rest of the fields.

 ### Put Mappings

-Define the english analyzer on the `text` field to analyze it at index time.
+Define the English analyzer on the `text` field to analyze it at index time.

 ```json
 curl -XPUT $host/hackernews/_mapping/post -d '{